 IBR Research Groups are specially designed to gather a community of scholars to study one particular topic for three or more years.
 Non-members are warmly welcomed to visit IBR Research Groups and we encourage members to commit to one group across multiple years.

 Biblical Theology & Hermeneutics

 Research Groups run for an initial three-year period, allowing participants to consider topics from various perspectives.
 Each group elects how best to approach their topic of interest and not every group issues a call for papers in any given year.
 The conveners may engage invited papers, panel discussions, or other avenues to best engage a topic.
 Often, a group’s work is published.

 If you’re interested in convening a new group, please email Carmen Imes and Lissa Wray Beal with your proposal.
 New groups are approved by the board and at least one convener must be an IBR Fellow.
 All groups run for 3 years initially after which they can decide whether or not to continue.

 Can I attend a group if I’m not an IBR member?

 Can I visit multiple groups at the Annual Meeting?

 It’s possible, but a little tricky since most Research Groups meet at the same time.

 Can I participate if a group has started its 3-year run?

 Yes!
-You can start participating any time during a group’s duration.
-Initially, you might want to visit several groups, but we do encourage you to work with one group over its multi-year run.
+Initially, you might want to visit several groups before settling with one group over its multi-year run.